mattmcc126/StockMarketPredictiveAnalysis/README.md

 # Analysis of Trading Strategies through Backtesting

 ## Overview
-This project is a comprehensive backtesting tool for analyzing stock market trading strategies over different time frames.
+This project is a comprehensive backtesting tool for analyzing stock market trading strategies over different time frames and scenarios.
 It implements data visualization techniques, efficient algorithms, object-oriented programming (OOP), and advanced data structures to provide robust, and insightful analysis of trading strategies.

 ## Key Features
 - **Backtesting**: Test and evaluate multiple trading strategies using historical market data.